halexkang/halexkang/README.md

 I am currently working as a Web Developer at the Center For Teaching And Learning.
 I am currently working on the instructor version of BYU's "Learning Suite" Learning Management System.

-Feel free to checkout some of my projects.

 ## Projects

 ### Web